Drew McIntyre: WWE Champion (2020–2021)

-At Royal Rumble on 26 January 2020, McIntyre won the Royal Rumble match, earning himself a championship opportunity at WrestleMania 36, turning face due to a positive crowd reception.
+At Royal Rumble on 26 January 2020, McIntyre won the Royal Rumble match, earning himself a championship opportunity at WrestleMania 36.
 In the match, McIntyre eliminated six participants, including WWE Champion Brock Lesnar, who he challenged for the title the next night on Raw, cementing his face turn in the process.
 On Night 2 of WrestleMania on 5 April, McIntyre defeated Lesnar in the main event to capture the WWE Championship.
 He made his first successful title defense against Big Show on the same night, which was televised the following night on Raw.

 McIntyre successfully defended the WWE Championship against Seth Rollins at Money in the Bank on 10 May, Bobby Lashley at Backlash on 14 June, and Ziggler at The Horror Show at Extreme Rules on 19 July.
 He then transitioned into a feud with Randy Orton for the title, culminating in successful defenses at SummerSlam on 23 August and in an Ambulance match at Clash of Champions on 27 September.
 At Hell in a Cell on 25 October, McIntyre lost the title to Orton in a Hell in a Cell match, ending his first reign at 203 days (202 days as recognised by WWE).
 On 16 November episode of Raw, McIntyre regained the WWE Championship from Orton in a no disqualification match, ending their feud.
 As a result, he took Orton's place to face Universal Champion Roman Reigns at Survivor Series on 22 November in an interbrand champion vs. champion match, which McIntyre lost via technical submission after interference from Jey Uso.
 On 20 December, McIntyre successfully defended the title against A.J.
 Styles and The Miz, who cashed in his Money in the Bank contract, in a triple threat tables, ladders, and chairs match at TLC: Tables, Ladders & Chairs.
 After retaining the title against Keith Lee on 4 January 2021 episode of Raw, a rematch between McIntyre and Orton on 11 January was cancelled after McIntyre tested positive for COVID-19.
 He retained the title against Goldberg at Royal Rumble on 31 January.

 At Elimination Chamber on 21 February, McIntyre successfully defended the title in an Elimination Chamber match against Orton, Sheamus, Jeff Hardy, Styles and Kofi Kingston.
 After the match, he was attacked by Bobby Lashley and The Miz, who cashed in his Money In The Bank briefcase (that he got reinstated due to a loophole in the contract), performing the Skull-Crushing Finale to pin McIntyre and win the WWE Championship, ending his second reign at 97 days (96 days as recognised by WWE).
 At Fastlane on 21 March, McIntyre defeated Sheamus in a No Holds Barred match.
 McIntyre then failed to regain the WWE Championship from Lashley at Night 1 of WrestleMania 37 on 10 April, WrestleMania Backlash on 16 May in a triple threat match also involving Braun Strowman, and Hell in a Cell on 20 June inside the namesake structure.